HazarZYGC/CSV-to-XML/README.md

 # CSV-to-XML
-It is a convertor program that converts a .csv format file to .xml format file with several seperator and end line character options.
+It is a convertor program that converts .csv format file to .xml format file with several seperator and end line character options.